khajji/BigDataProject/README.md

 ==============

 Submetrics is a TV-Shows content-based recommender system !
 What does that mean ?
-Well, in a first step this tool analyzes subtitles of hundreds of TV-shows according to certain topics.
+In a first step this tool analyzes subtitles of hundreds of TV-shows according to certain topics.
 Based on this analysis, it produces for each TV-show a distribution over the topics.
 For example, if we consider the show Homeland, the resulting distribution is :

 44% (Counter)-terrorism
 12% Politics